 Oshawa, Ontario L1J 5Y1

-At Trent University, the office providing services to students with disabilities is called Student Accessibility Services (SAS) and there are locations at the SAS Peterborough campus and SAS Durham campus.
+At Trent University, the office providing accessibility services to students is called Student Accessibility Services (SAS), with locations at the SAS Peterborough campus and SAS Durham GTA.
 Student Accessibility Services is the primary place to find out about all of your disability related needs.

 For more information about accessibility at Trent University, and their current initiatives to address issues of accessibility, please see Trent University’s Accessibility Plan.